larsks/tripleo-specs/specs/newton/tripleo-opstools-centralized-logging.rst

 Security Impact
 ---------------

-Data collected from logs of OpenStack services can contain sensitive information and so Kibana should be configured at least with basic http auth.
-Only local connections should be allowed for Elasticsearch.
-We should also consider running FluentD communication with SSL enabled.
+Data collected from the logs of OpenStack services can contain sensitive information:

+- Communication between the
+  fluentd agent and the log aggregator should be protected with SSL.

+- Access to the Kibana UI must have at least basic HTTP authentication.

+- ElasticSearch should only allow collections over ``localhost``.

 Other End User Impact
 ---------------------